spikehq/docs.spike.sh/alerts/personal-alerts-management/README.md

 ---
-description: "Configure to route alerts for different days and work times for triggered and resolved incidents."
+description: "Manage your personal alert preferences to customize how, when, and where you receive incident notifications, all designed a better work-life balance"
 ---

 # Personal Alert Management